raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 }
 ```

-This will convert Scheme files to bytecode files stored in the `target` directory every time you run the `cargo build` command.
+This will compile Scheme files into bytecode files stored in the `target` directory every time you run the `cargo build` command.

 ### Creating an HTTP request handler in Scheme